MoldyLunchBox/snowcrash_CTF/level08/how.md

 exit
 ```

-we can see that the program check the name of the file if it's token so the output going to be you don't have acess to token
+we can see that the program checks the name of the file if its token so the output going to be "you don't have acess to token"

 ## solve the challenge